-The Conversation without Words is inspired by various indigenous practices where people gather in silence, looking at each other without saying a word.
+The Conversation Without Words is inspired by various cultural customs in which being together in silence, without speaking, is practiced.
 Research has shown that 60 to 80 % of our communication happens non verbally.
-During this conversation we focus on exactly that part of our communication.
-The intensity that arises when you look at each […]
+During Conversation Without Words, we focus our attention on that part of the conversation, the part that usually goes subconsciously.